Ranch French Bread

 - 2 teaspoons salt

 - In a large bowl, dissolve yeast in warm water.
 Add the buttermilk, butter, sugar, eggs, ranch dressing mix, salt and 4 cups flour; beat until smooth.
 Stir in enough remaining flour to form a soft dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface; divide into fourths.
-Roll each portion into a 14-in. x 12-in. rectangle.
+Roll each portion into a 14x12-in. rectangle.
 Roll up jelly-roll style, starting with a long side; pinch seams to seal and tuck ends under.
 Place seam side down on two greased baking sheets.
 With a sharp knife, make five shallow slashes across the top of each loaf.
 Cover and let rise in a warm place until doubled, about 30 minutes.

 - Bake at 350° for 20-25 minutes or until golden brown.
 Brush with melted butter.
 Remove from pans to wire racks to cool.
-Yield: 4 loaves (14 slices each).

 I've been making this bread since it was first posted in TOH.
 My family raves about it!
 The recipe does make a lot, so be prepared to freeze some for later use.
 I always use the two packets of dressing mix.
 I've served this with everything from pot roast to spaghetti, and there is NEVER any bread left over.